Cambridge English: Young Learners: Pre A1 Starters

 The Speaking test has five parts.
 In the computer-based test, the learner responds to audio and visual prompts and will answer a few warm-up questions to get them used to interact with an animated character.
 In the paper-based test, the learner takes the test with an examiner.
 (Someone they know will introduce them to the examiner and explain what is going to happen in their language.)

 In Part 1 the examiner greets the child, asks them their name, and asks them to point to things in a big picture.
 Part 1 tests understanding and following spoken instructions.

 In Part 2 the examiner shows the child small pictures of some objects.
 The examiner names three objects and asks the child to point to them.
 The examiner then asks the child to put each object card somewhere on the big picture used in Part 1 (e.g. ‘Put the ball under the tree’).
 Part 2 tests understanding and following spoken instructions.

 In Part 3 the examiner asks the child some questions about the big picture used in Part 1 (e.g. ‘What is this?’
-‘What color is the …?’).
+‘What colour is the …?’).
 Part 3 tests understanding and answering spoken questions.

 In Part 4 the examiner asks the child some questions about the small pictures of objects used in Part 2 (e.g. ‘What is this?’).
 Part 4 tests understanding and answering spoken questions.

 In Part 5 the examiner asks the child some questions about themselves (e.g. their age, family, friends).
 Part 5 tests understanding and responding to personal questions.